-The Board action to pass recommendations through to community groups "is not a directive that the groups identified should formally address any of the issues within those recommendations".
+For recommendations that were passed through to community groups, the Board action to pass through "is not a directive that the groups identified should formally address any of the issues within those recommendations".
 The Board considered that "it is within the purview of each group to identify whether work will be taken on and the topics that the group will address."
-To review the language of recommendations that were passed through to community groups, refer to Appendix C: Passed-Through CCT Recommendations and Appendix G: Passed-Through RDS-WHOIS2 Recommendations.
+To review the language of recommendations that were passed through to community groups and status, refer to Appendix C: Passed-Through CCT Recommendations and Appendix G: Passed-Through RDS-WHOIS2 Recommendations.

-Any recommendation the Board rejects is accompanied by rationale.
-To read more about recommendations the Board rejected and associated rationale, refer to Appendix E: Rejected CCT Recommendations, Appendix L: Rejected SSR2 Recommendations.
+Any recommendation rejected by the Board is accompanied by rationale.
+To read more about recommendations the Board rejected and associated rationale, refer to Appendix E: Rejected CCT Recommendations, Appendix H: Rejected RDS-WHOIS2 Recommendations, and Appendix K: Rejected SSR2 Recommendations.